Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model: Model and results

 The total Hamiltonian $H_T$ is now given by,

 It is worth mentioning that, without loss of generality, the magnetic field vector $\pmb{B}$ is aligned along the $y$-direction ($B_x=0$) unless specified otherwise.

 Due to the presence of the mirror symmetry $M_y$ in the system, the spectrum of this Hamiltonian is studied on a rhombic supercell, consisting of two $M_y$ invariant corners \cite{PhysRevLett.124.166804}.
-The spectrum under such open boundary condition (OBC) shows zero energy states separated from the bulk.
+The spectrum under such OBC shows zero energy states separated from the bulk.
 It is observed that the probability densities of these in-gap states are confined at the aforementioned corners of the supercell (see Appendix \ref{app1}).
 It is also observed that in the presence of IPMF, the helical edge modes of the $x$-periodic nanoribbon gap out.
 This indicates that the disappearance of the QSH states induced by the broken TRS results in the emergence of in-gap, zero-energy corner states as a replacement.
-However, the edge modes for a nanoribbon periodic along the $y$-direction (aperiodic along $x$) behave differently (see Appendix \ref{app2}).
+However, the edge modes for the $y$-periodic nanoribbon behave differently (see Appendix \ref{app2}).

 We now include a spin-dependent imaginary potential of the form,

 where $\gamma$, being a positive real quantity, describes the strength of the non-Hermiticity.
 This balanced gain/loss induces an energy disparity between the spin-up ($\uparrow$) and the spin-down ($\downarrow$) states.
 When the non-Hermiticity $H_\text{NH}$, described by Eq. \eqref{E4}, is introduced in the BHZ Hamiltonian (Eq. \eqref{eq:BHZ}), the helical edge states along both the $x$ and $y$ directions persist, since $H_\text{NH}$ {\it does not} break the TRS of the system.
 However, the energy spectra exhibit pairs such as $E_R\pm i\gamma$, where $E_R$ is the real part of the eigenspectra (see Appendix \ref{app1}).
 Notably, a significant amount of experimental work has been conducted concerning spin-dependent potentials within two-dimensional ultracold atomic gases \cite{Lin2011, Galitski2013, PhysRevLett.109.095301, PhysRevLett.112.086401}.